Whitepaper 'FinOps and cost management for Kubernetes'

 Benefits of Cloud Migration to OpenStack

-Why would a company want to migrate its data, applications, databases, and IT processes to OpenStack cloud?
+Why would a company want to migrate its data, applications, databases, and IT processes to the OpenStack cloud?
 Speaking generally, there are four main reasons for that:

 Cloud migration steps to OpenStack